 Today is a great day on campus.
 Commencement is my favorite day in the academic calendar.
 Tomorrow will be a great day on campus too, a historic day!
 Tomorrow President Russell M. Nelson will stand at this podium to conclude his world ministry tour.
 It is fitting that President Nelson’s global journey should end here, in Laie, at a university whose history and mission are intimately intertwined with the international Church.
 My talk today is inspired by the coincidence of BYU–Hawaii’s international mission and the prophet’s world tour.

-When he beheld a “little group of students” gathered in unity around that flag pole, “Hawaiians, Haoles, Chinese, Japanese, Portuguese, and Filipinos,” the heart of a Scotch apostle swelled with emotion and his eyes filled with tears.
+When he beheld a “little group of students” gathered in unity around that flag pole, “Hawaiians, Haoles, Chinese, Japanese, Portuguese, and Filipinos,” the heart of a Scottish apostle swelled with emotion and his eyes filled with tears.
 “There we met as one,” he says, “members of the restored Church of Jesus Christ.
 What an example in this little place of the purpose of your Father in Heaven to unite all peoples by the gospel of Jesus Christ.”
 In his journal entry for that day, Elder McKay wrote: “the Church of Jesus Christ will truly make of all nations one blood.
 May God hasten the day when this is accomplished.”

 My message today comes from a prophecy President McKay gave at our founding about you and your role in a worldwide religion.
 He said: “from this school, I’ll tell you, will go men and women whose influence will be felt for good toward the establishment of peace internationally.”
-My message is simple: Become the peacemakers President McKay envisioned.
+My message is simple: become the peacemakers President McKay envisioned.

 The hard part is how.
 How can we become peacemakers in a world rife with wars and rumors of war, riven by violence, and often roiling in enmity and hate?